-Famous for their stunning riverside location and wide variety of real ales on tap, we’ve found this traditional British pub to be the ideal place to watch football and enjoy some classic pub food.
+Famous for their stunning riverside location and wide variety of real ales on tap (which you can sample too), we’ve found this traditional British pub to be the ideal place to watch football and enjoy some classic pub food.

 The staff are accommodating and polite, and there’s a variety of gluten free and vegan options on the menu.

 Recognized by CAMRA’s campaign for real ale, The Bear is the place to go for a selection of real ales.
 Some of our favourites include Stratford Gold, Old Hooky, Butty Ranch and CAMRA’s Champion Beer of Warwickshire 2012 – The Bear Best Bitter!

 If you fancy drinks other than ale, you will love the The Bear’s Fizz Friday – excellent French sparkling wine at a very affordable price and if you are feeling peckish, you can opt for their selection of tapas.
 This is easily one of the best pubs in Stratford-upon-Avon.